ryanlayer/giggle/README.md

     cd ..

 To host the site shown in Supplemental Figure 3, you will need host web servers for both the Roadmap Epigenomics data and the UCSC data.
-Here we will use `localhost` running on two different ports, but these steps would apply to many other configurations including hosting the data sets on different servers.
+Here we will run both servers on the same host from ports `8080` and `8081` and access the web services using `localhost`, but these are generall steps and apply to many other configurations including hosting the data sets on different servers.

     wget https://s3.amazonaws.com/layerlab/giggle/roadmap/roadmap_sort.tar.gz
     tar -zxvf roadmap_sort.tar.gz